Last Updated: May 26, 2022 by Dave Gibbins

 Fin Rot Is Extremely Common

 The Betta fish is one of the most colorful and elegant fish you can bring into your home.
-Sadly, one of the most common afflictions for Betta fish are the slow degradation of their colorful fins due to Betta fin rot.
-Many owners don’t know that their fish has fin rot until clear signs develop.
+Sadly, one of the most common afflictions for Betta fish is the slow degradation of their colorful fins due to Betta fin rot.
+Many owners don’t know that their fish has it until clear signs develop.

-This article is here to let you know valuable information of what to look for with fin rot.
-We will teach you the signs of fin rot and how to potentially stop the bacteria before it becomes a major nuisance for your fish.
+This article is here to let you know valuable information about what to look for with fin rot.
+We will teach you the key signs and how to potentially stop the bacteria before it becomes a major nuisance for your fish.
 We will also give you a guide on treating fin rot to get your Betta back to its naturally healthy self!

 Please note that fin rot will not affect humans, but the bacteria can be transferred to other fish in the tank!